-- good location for their respective type and use; - · Good infrastructure and amenities in surrounding areas; - · Good visibility of the subject properties provides good exposure for any potential development; - The subject property referred with their surrounding infrastructure, and future plans will allow for easy connectivity with the rest of Jeddah City, Airport, North Jeddah (Obhur) and Train Railway Station; - The subject property referred in this report are in a.
-The private sector is dependent on expat labour, reflecting a shortage of marketable skills among nationals and a fairly high unemployment rate among locals; - Continued subdued market conditions and hardening of rental(s) and yields; - Future supply pipeline will heavily influence market share of sectors such as retail, and hotel sectors.
+- The subject property referred in this report are in a good location for their respective type and use; - Good infrastructure and amenities in surrounding areas; - Good visibility of the subject properties provides good exposure for any potential development; - The subject property referred with their surrounding infrastructure, and future plans will allow for easy connectivity with the rest of Jeddah City, Airport, North Jeddah (Obhur) and Train Railway Station; - The private sector is dependent on expat labour, reflecting a shortage of marketable skills among nationals and a fairly high unemployment rate among locals; - Continued subdued market conditions and hardening of rental(s) and yields; - Future supply pipeline will heavily influence market share of sectors such as retail, and hotel sectors.

-Threats Opportunities
+Opportunities

-- · The subject property referred in this report contains a strong tenant mix (mall) and strong - New supply and upcoming property can always be a threat;

-management agreement for the hotel making them a strong 'institutional asset class';

-- Due to the great number of upcoming developments in the area, the subject property location can be developed to benefit from an uplift and establishment in the market; - Continued investment in the economy by the government will help maintain growth and business; - Planned extension to enhance the mall's entertainment facilities, cinema, etc. - Lack of international hotel brands supply creating strong opportunity currently.
+- The subject property referred in this report contains a strong tenant mix (mall) and strong management agreement for the hotel making them a strong 'institutional asset class'; - Due to the great number of upcoming developments in the area, the subject property location can be developed to benefit from an uplift and establishment in the market; - Continued investment in the economy by the government will help maintain growth and business; - Planned extension to enhance the mall's entertainment facilities, cinema, etc. - Lack of international hotel brands supply creating strong opportunity currently.